 Balloon catheters occupy the volume of the natural geometric shape of a physiological region or cavity.
 This makes them by far the least invasive and most patient friendly operating and treatment method.
 Moreover, balloon catheters provide an ideal platform for deploying flexible circuit combinations, thereby enabling the development of new and innovative operation methods.

-The materials and manufacturing techniques used in balloon catheter production are far too many to mention here, the most important however are:
+The materials and manufacturing techniques used in balloon catheter production are:

 Balloon catheters have detailed moving parts with specialized functionality.
 Depending on the assembly needs of the device, catheter manufacturers may need to operate micro-assembly lines.
 Utilizing a variety of visual aids including microscopes, highly trained and skilled operators perform detailed parts assembly.
 The result is consistent and reliable fabrication of detailed parts.